 Make use of the Gantt chart to plan and schedule tasks for each period.
 By default, the Gantt chart shows period markers, so it’s visually easier to grasp where one billing period ends and another one begins.
 If you do not wish to see these markers, you can untick the Billing periods box from the View options.

-The summary bar at the top of the project view gives you an instant overview of how much time and money you have already used up for the filtered period.
+The summary bar at the top of the project view provides an instant overview of how much time and money you have already used for the filtered period.

 You can modify billing periods by clicking the View periods button on the right-hand side and opening the Modify view.